 Yes, there is a rope.
 No, it is not climbing gear.
 I do a shoulder belay when necessary.
 This book is not the usual green alarmism.
 It is not a call for more government control and wildland preservation.
 I am not suggesting more mandates, rules, regulations, permits, or subsidies; indeed, quite the opposite.
 This is about restoring the function of damaged land, not about "preserving Nature."
 "Nature" doesn't care what it becomes, even if it is a lifeless rock in space.
-Caring is our job as people.
+Caring for it is our job as people.

 This is a love story about our little piece of the Santa Cruz Mountains of California.
 It tells the history of our project and the innovations it has brought.
 It contrasts our restoration of native plant habitat with the surrounding area.
-This picture book chronicles the results of our efforts, over 580 slides, dedicated to teaching the value of what has been learned here.
-Five hundred slides might seem like a long book, but it can be read easily in a day.
+This picture book chronicles the results of our efforts, over 700 slides, dedicated to teaching the value of what has been learned here.
+That might seem like a long book, but it can be read easily in a day.
 Some of it gets rather technical, so you might not be interested in all of it.
-Accordingly, this front sections will discuss the introduction and background, after which there is a separately accessible Table of Content file that lists the various topics individually.
+Accordingly, these front sections will discuss the introduction and background, each of which has a Table of Content page at the end accessible by clicking any "WP" logo.